 How To Dispose Of A Mattress

-3 – Sell it: Even if you think yours is old and no longer wanted, someone else may decide otherwise; buy for cheap, collect for free, and perhaps use for a guest room.
+Selling used mattresses is another great method.
+Even if you think yours is old and no longer wanted, someone else may decide otherwise; buy for cheap, collect for free, and perhaps use for a guest room.
 Try listing on places like eBay, Craigslist, Gumtree etc, you’ll almost certainly get a response.

 A slightly more inconvenient method (but cost-free) is to roll it up and take to one of your local recycling centers.
 Transporting a mattress isn’t the easiest of tasks, but with a little determination and a few pairs of hands it can be rolled, tied, and potentially fit in the trunk ready for delivery.
 Once you reach your destination, usually the center assistant can help unload and get it prepared for recycling.

 Depending on which kind you have, if you’re handy and feeling up to the task perhaps you could try disassembling and recycling it yourself.
 The best type of mattress for DIY recycling is one consisting primarily of springs or coils.
 The coils of metal can be easily reused or sold on for scrap metal.
 The fabric can also be reused in the home, donated, or recycled.
 Attempting a traditional memory foam or almost any type of latex may prove slightly more difficult and messy due to their dense inner construction but can still be done nonetheless.

 Perhaps none of the above appeal or just simply had no luck with either of the options.
 If you’re able to disassemble it into small enough pieces and can store for some weeks (or months), you could then dispose of little by little with the normal household waste.
 It will obviously take longer to get rid entirely, but will eventually be gone without having to pay any fees.

 How NOT To Dispose Of A Mattress

 Unfortunately, 3% of people said burning it was their chosen method.
 Please note, this is NOT the correct route to mattress disposal and is not recommended for health and safety reasons as well as being harmful to the environment.